dublado/csabapalfi.github.io/_posts/2015-09-11-container-camp-ldn-2015.md

 ## <a id="bryanc"></a> Bryan Cantrill, Joyent - keynote ★

-Bryan started from the beginnings of how Solaris zones were  cool. **Hardware virtualization** still became the defacto standard.
-Then came docker and developers fell in love with it.
+Bryan started the conference with an energetic keynote.
+Took us from the beginning of chroots to Solaris zones.
+Then he explained how **hardware virtualization** still became the defacto standard.
+Then of course we ended up at docker.

-We're still replaying history though when running  **many containers on a VM**.
-In a lot of cases that **VM is still your pet** even if your containers are cattle.
+Funny how we're still replaying history when running containers on VMs.
+Also when running many containers per VM that **VM can easily become your pet** even if your containers are cattle.

 People, dump your VMs!
 The future is **containers on bare metal** with multi-tenant security solved somehow.